KevinBatdorf/pattern-css/readme.txt

 == Changelog ==

+- Removes the code example on focus and adds it back on blur (if empty)

 = 1.1.0 - 2024-02-18 =
 - Prevent adding classes to blocks unless CSS is added
 - Force the settings area to the bottom (mainly for custom blocks)